 If your 3D printer comes with a cooling fan, turn it off for the first two or three layers of your print.
 Again, the objective is to slow down cooling.

 There isn’t a single guide that can tell you the perfect 3D printer settings to solve your bed adhesion problems.
-The truth is that are just too many factors involved.
+The truth is that there are just too many factors involved.

 Getting the perfect settings for your specific setup will involve a lot of trial and error.
 PLA is a very forgiving material, though, and getting it to perform as you expect should not be very difficult.